Donald Barthelme: Career

+Writing

-In 1961 Barthelme became director of the Contemporary Arts Museum Houston; he published his first short story the same year.
+In 1961 he became director of the Contemporary Arts Museum Houston; he published his first short story the same year.
 His New Yorker publication, "L'Lapse", a parody of Michelangelo Antonioni's film L'Eclisse (The Eclipse), followed in 1963.
 The magazine would go on to publish much of Barthelme's early output, including such now-famous stories as "Me and Miss Mandible", the tale of a 35-year-old sent to elementary school by either a clerical error, failing at his job as an insurance adjuster, or failing in his marriage.
 Written in October 1960, it was the first of his stories to be published.
-"A Shower of Gold", another early short story, portrays a sculptor who agrees to appear on the existentialist game show Who Am I?.
+"A Shower of Gold", another early short story, portrays a sculptor who agrees to appear on the existentialist game show Who Am I?
 In 1964, Barthelme collected his early stories in Come Back, Dr. Caligari, for which he received considerable critical acclaim as an innovator of the short story form.
 His style—fictional and popular figures in absurd situations, e.g., the Batman-inspired "The Joker's Greatest Triumph"—spawned a number of imitators and would help to define the next several decades of short fiction.